Are most of your Directors independent?

 Does the Audit Committee have a “Financial Expert”?

 Yes.
 The Board has determined in its business judgment that all members of the Audit Committee meet the independence, financial literacy and expertise requirements for audit committee members set forth in the NYSE listing standards.
-Additionally, the Board has determined in its business judgement that each Audit Committee member, based on his or her background and experience, has the requisite attributes of an “audit committee financial expert” as defined by the rules of the Securities and Exchange Commission.
+Additionally, the Board has determined in its business judgement that each Audit Committee member, based on his or her background and experience, has the requisite attributes of an “audit committee financial expert” as defined by the Securities and Exchange Commission.

 How do I contact members of the Board of Directors?